FeralInteractive/romeremastered/documentation/feature_guides/Campaign_Map_Pathfinding.md

 - For the **human player only**, tiles hidden in unexplored fog of war carry a heavy extra cost.
 This nudges the player's suggested routes toward ground they've actually scouted.
 It does not apply to the AI's own strategic reasoning or to road-building.

 ### A note on costs going wrong
 Movement costs must always be **zero or positive**.
 If a map's terrain or road data somehow produces a **negative** step cost, the planner's maths breaks down and it can fail to find a route it should easily find.
-If you are editing terrain-cost or road data and start seeing the `The g value has gone negative` message (see [Section 6](#6-log-messages-and-what-they-mean)), that is the cause — a movement cost has come out below zero.
+If routes go haywire shortly after you've edited terrain-cost or road data, a movement cost coming out below zero is the likely cause — re-check the values you changed.

 ---